ito-org/STRICT/README.md

 - Which potential malicious user behavior did we miss?
 - Can we achieve robustness against colluding clients? (e.g. regarding location tracing)
 - Do we need rate limiting to prevent spam on the DB?
 Can we reduce false positives from forged submissions futher this way?
-- Only accept as many PIDs as someone could have generated while being infectious, probably only possible when an authorization by the health system or similar party  is implemented.
+  * Only accept as many PIDs as someone could have generated while being infectious, probably only possible when an authorization by the health system or similar party  is implemented.
 - Do we gain anything from anonymous submission of PIDs?
 (All at once, subsets, individual PIDs per circuit or on a mixnet)
-- Solution to The Question before would be made ineffective.
+  * Solution to The Question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
 - BLE has a range of up to 10 Meters, can we get useful distance information and log it for each PID of a contact?
-- Yes, if the Sendeleistung and Empfangsdämpfung are known.
+  * Yes, if the transmit power and antenna impedance are known.
 - How long should the PID be?